daaronr/eamt_gitbook_public/README.md

 If you are interested in getting involved with our project or have feedback for us, contact David Reinstein at daaronr AT gmail.com.&#x20;

 ### Next, check out the [Gitbook content overview](gitbook-content-overview.md).

+(For an explanation of this Gitbook's structure, content, and aims.